 First-class teachingOur cutting-edge curriculum provides an in-depth understanding of information and library work

-We’re the largest provider of postgraduate training in Library and Information Studies in Scotland and teaching is consistently nominated for Teaching Excellence Awards.
+We’re one of the largest providers of postgraduate training in Library and Information Studies in the UK, and teaching is consistently nominated for Teaching Excellence Awards.

 Our Masters students have the opportunity to gain real-world practical experience via a first or second-semester placement with one of our placement partners, which include public, university, and special libraries in Central Scotland.

 Our core teaching team have been awarded four Outstanding Teaching Certificates of Recognition for Teaching Excellence (2011-2014), and four Emerald Literati Awards for Excellence (2013, 2011, 2010, 2009).

 We've a strong track record of industrial and professional engagement, including a unique and nationally leading research and teaching partnership with Glasgow Life.
 It's one of the largest cultural consortiums in Europe and encompassing Glasgow City Libraries, which allows us to provide students with supervised professional placements to gain practical librarianship experience.

 Professional engagement also allows us to embed practical projects into our classes, and ensures that we have regular guest speakers from industry to illustrate our taught subjects in practice.

 Experts in our field

 Our course teaching team have written a number of academic and professional textbooks, used as core components of Information Science teaching across the world.